TadeasBurda/demo-docker-worker-services/README.md

-# demo-docker-worker-services
+# Demo docker worker services

-A project for two .NET worker services and Docker containers
+This project contains two .NET worker services and Docker configurations for their deployment.